The Principle

-The Principle: How Systems Organize and Change
+How Systems Organize and Change

-Systems organize around what’s consistently present.
+Systems organize around what’s repeated.

 The Principle Essays